jerry81/natural-language/german/index.md

 ungelesene - unread

+uns - us

 unser - ours

 # V

+vielles - a lot of

+vom - from
 von - from

 # W

 war - was

 was - what
 was rein - something in

+weider - again

+weis - know

+weiss - white

 wenn - if